-In addition, a number of volunteers have donated over 1,570 hours to the Foundation's program and support services.
+In addition, a number of volunteers have donated over 737 hours in 2021 and 1,570 hours in 2020 to the Foundation's program and support services.
 These contributions in-kind are not reflected in the financial statements since these services do not meet the criteria for recognition.